-Dr. Guru Sangat Kaur Khalsa, MD is a Professor at the Department of Pathology and Epidemiology at the Federal University of Minas Gerais in Brazil.
-She also holds a Master Degree in Philosophy and a PhD in Epidemiology from the Freie Universitat Berlin, Germany.
-She is the CEO of ABAKY, KRI Lead Trainer, Minister of Sikh Dharma and Khalsa Council Member.
+Dr. Guru Sangat Kaur Khalsa, MD is a retired professor of the Department of Pathology and Epidemiology at the Federal University of Minas Gerais in Brazil.
+She holds a Master Degree in Philosophy and a PhD in Epidemiology from the Freie Universitat Berlin, Germany.
+She is the CEO of ABAKY, a KRI Lead Trainer, Minister of Sikh Dharma and Khalsa Council Member.

-She returned to Brazil in 1995 from Germany and opened the first Kundalini Yoga Center in Belo Horizonte.
+Guru Sangat Kaur returned to Brazil in 1995 from Germany and opened the first Kundalini Yoga Center in Belo Horizonte.
 In 2004 she founded ABAKY, a non-profit Organization dedicated to promote health, education and life style according to the Teachings of Siri Singh Sahib Ji.
 ABAKY has become a successful Aquarian platform to sustain Sikh Dharmic and Kundalini Yoga values and to inspire people coming from various walks of life.
-Since its foundation 37 Kundalini Yoga Centers were opened in Belo Horizonte and its surroundings and are serving the community under the principals of Seva, Bana, Bani and Simran.
+Since its inception, over 40 Kundalini Yoga Centers have opened to serve the community through the principles of Seva, Simran, Bana and Bani in Belo Horizonte and the surrounding areas.
 The Sangat in Belo Horizonte has become a consistent model of an Aquarian practice as taught by Siri Singh Sahib Yogi Bhajan Ji.

-Dr. Guru Sangat Kaur Khalsa has written many scientific papers and books including a recent one called "Mind and Consciousness," (printing) which will be the official Text Book for six undergraduate health area courses offered by Pitagoras University in Brazil.
-She also has written an autobiography book presenting to the community in Brazil how a "scientist" has become a Kundalini Yoga Teacher to fulfill her mission as an educator and healer.
+Dr. Guru Sangat Kaur Khalsa has written many scientific papers and books including an autobiography which demonstrates to the community in Brazil how a "scientist" has become a Kundalini yoga teacher to fulfill her mission as an educator and healer.